Your cart is empty.

-What’s driving China’s massive growth in next generation sequencing (NGS) and how are its home-grown companies making the most of it?
+As sequencing grows significantly in China, how are Chinese home-grown companies making the most of it?

 DaAn Gene uses the Cavro ADP to meet their liquid handling needs for high pipetting precision in infection diagnostics.

-This is a sign of the massive strides China has made in healthcare over the last few decades.
+This is a sign of the significant strides China has made in healthcare over the last few decades.
 One of the areas in which they are becoming world leaders is In Vitro Diagnosis (IVD).
-The prowess of China in this area is huge and growing.
-Much of their home-grown expertise and innovation is being driven by the Beijing Genomics Institute (BGI), a non-government research lab that sequenced the rice genome in 2002, which became a cover story for Science magazine.
+The prowess of China in this area is steadily growing.
+An example of this home-grown expertise and innovation is the Beijing Genomics Institute (BGI), a non-government research lab that sequenced the rice genome in 2002, which became a cover story for Science magazine.

 Genome sequencing expertise that drives opportunity

-One of the many companies following in the footsteps of BGI is DaAn Gene, which is now producing high quality instrumentation for diagnostic purposes.
+One of the many companies treading the same path of BGI is DaAn Gene, which is now producing high quality instrumentation for diagnostic purposes².
 This includes diagnosing infectious diseases by genomic means, a much faster and more accurate method than old fashioned culturing.
 The result is faster diagnosis of patients, especially for life threatening diseases like MRSA, HBV, TB and fungal infections.

 As part of their mission to keep their instrumentation at the cutting edge, DaAn Gene chose to partner with Tecan for air displacement technology.
 This technique ensures zero contact between the sample and the instrument for absolute contamination-free operation, while maintaining high pipetting precision.

-In the last year or so, Chinese laboratories have begun to turn to DNA extraction and PCR (Polymerase Chain Reaction) based assays for infectious disease testing in blood banks, moving on from the more traditional immunoassay (ELISA) techniques.
+Over the past several years, Chinese laboratories have increasingly focussed on DNA extraction and PCR (Polymerase Chain Reaction) based assays for infectious disease testing in blood banks, in addition to the more traditional immunoassay (ELISA) techniques.
 As a result, many are now choosing DaAn Gene instruments with Tecan components.

 China’s molecular diagnostics market is expanding fast.
 This is largely due to the large expanding volume of molecular testing for infectious diseases carried out in China using domestically produced kits, like those from DaAn Gene.
 These tests account for around three-quarters of China’s molecular market.

-The GEN Market & Tech Analysis Report predicts that the IVD market in China is growing at between 15 – 30% annually and will reach around $7.1 billion by 2018.
+According to a May 2018 press release from Research And Markets⁴, the IVD market in China was estimated at over $3 billion in 2017, and is predicted to reach nearly $6 billion by 2022, at an annual growth rate of 13.2%.
 This can only indicate that China’s molecular testing industry is still in its infant stages and is destined to become a true giant.